Mumble-SRL/MBurger-Android/Readme.md

     //Add custom filters to the API call or leave it null ArrayList<Object> arrayOfFilters = null;

-	//Inside the blocks returned the "sections" field will be valorized boolean getSections = true;
+	//Inside the blocks returned, the "sections" field will be valorized, if false it would be        null boolean getSections = true;

 	//Inside the sections the "elements" field will not be valorized (null)